(Updated 9 January 2020)

 Iran Prisoner of Conscience Narges Mohammadi

 Iranian human rights defender and prisoner of conscience Narges Mohammadi received a 16-year prison sentence after she was convicted, following an unfair trial in April 2016, of the charges of "founding an illegal group", "gathering and colluding to commit crimes against national security", and "spreading propaganda against the system".
-She is already serving a six-year prison sentence from a previous case.
 Her convictions are based solely on her human rights work.

 Narges Mohammadi is a

 American Physical Society.
 The prize recognizes

 "for her leadership in campaigning for peace, justice,